BillyMazotti/BillyMazotti/README.md

 - 💻 I am currently looking for an internship in mechanical engineeirng or mechatronics with with particular interest in perception, controls, and mechanism design.
 - 📡 I programmed flight software for a low-Earth orbit test of an object detection system tailerd for robotic inspection of the International Space Station (Python, OpenCV, Mask R-CNN, YOLO)
 - 📚 I will be pursuing a Masters degree in Autonomous Systems and Control fall 2022
-- 🔧 Current Projects: Synthetic Image Dataset Generation (Blender, Python, Instance Segmentaiton)  -WILL UPLOAD SOON-
+- 🔧 Current Projects: Synthetic Image Dataset Generation (Blender, Python, Instance Segmentaiton)  ---COMING SOON---
 - 🐍 Current Learning: Python (Algorithms and Data Structures), C++ (Basics, OOP)